-In order to explain the Checkpoints in SSIS concept, Drag and drop the data flow task from the toolbox to control flow and rename it to SSIS Checkpoint as we shown below.
+To explain the concept, Drag and drop the data flow task from the toolbox to control flow and rename it to SSIS Checkpoint.

-Double click on the Data Flow Task will open the data flow tab.
-Drag and drop OLE DB Source, and OLE DB destination on to the data flow region.
+Double click on the SSIS Data Flow Task will open the data flow tab.
+Drag and drop OLE DB Source and OLE DB destination on to the data flow region.

-Double click on OLE DB source will open the Source Editor.
-From the below screenshot you can see that, we are selecting the [Employee] table present in the SQL Tutorial database.
-Please refer OLE DB Source in SSIS article to understand the available options in OLE DB source editor.
+Double click on the OLE-DB source will open the Source Editor.
+From the below screenshot, you can see that we are selecting the [Employee] table present in the database.
+Please refer to the OLE DB Source article.

 Click OK to close the OLE DB Destination editor.
-Next, Drag the Execute SQL Task from SSIS Toolbar and drop it into the Control Flow region
+Next, Drag the Execute SQL Task from the Toolbar and drop it into the Control Flow region

 Now, Double click on the Execute SQL Task will open the Editor to configure it.
-Let me select the Connection Type as OLE DB Connection, which is connecting to SQL Tutorial database.
-Next, we are using the Direct Input as the SQL statement so, click the … button to write the custom SQL command.
+Let me select the Connection Type as OLE DB Connection, which is connecting to the database.
+Next, we are using the Direct Input as the SQL statement, so click the … button.

-Let me run the package.
-From the below screenshot you can see that, the Execute SQL Task is failed because we can not update the Identity column (i.e EmpID)
+Let me run the SSIS checkpoints package.
+From the below screenshot, you can see that the Execute SQL Task failed because we can not update the Identity column (i.e., EmpID)

 but we successfully inserted the 14 records into the Destination table.

-Somehow you realized the mistake you have done, and removed the EmpID = 5 from the Update statement.
-Now you can see, both Data Flow Task, and Execute SQL Task has successfully executed.
+Somehow you realized your mistake and removed the EmpID = 5 from the Update statement.
+Now you can see that both Data Flow Task and Execute SQL Task has successfully executed.

-Here you are rerunning the whole package, which is OK for this 14 records but it become costlier for large amount of data.
-In this situation you can use the SSIS checkpoints to start the package from the point of failure (i.e., Execute SQL Task).
+Here you are rerunning the whole package, which is OK for these 14 records, but it becomes costlier for a large amount of data.
+In this situation, you can use the SSIS checkpoints to start the package from the point of failure (i.e., Execute SQL Task).

 Configuring Checkpoints in SSIS

-Please select the package ion which you want to configure the checkpoints, and go to its properties windows to find the Checkpoint property.
+Please select the package in which you want to set the checkpoints and go to its properties windows to find the Checkpoint property.

 - CheckpointFileName: Please select the file name.
-SSIS will use this file to save the information related to checkpoint.
-By clicking the .. beside this option will open the file system to select, or create a new file.
+It will use this file to save the information related to a checkpoint.
+By clicking the .. beside this option, it will open the file system to select or create a new file.

 - CheckpointUsage: This property has three options:

-- Never: Package will not use the Checkpoint.
+- Never: The package will not use the Checkpoint.

-- IfExists: Package will look for the checkpoint information, and if there is any information then it will use that information.
-If not, it will skip using it.
-This is the common option in most cases.
+- IfExists: The package will look for the checkpoint information, and if there is any information, it uses that information.
+If not, it skips using it.
+It is a common option in most cases.

-- Always: Package will always look for the checkpoint information, and use that information.
-If it doesn’t had the information then it will throw an error.
+- Always: The package will always look for the checkpoint information and use that information.
+If it doesn’t have the information, it will throw an error.

 - SaveCheckpoint: Choose whether you want to save the checkpoint or not.

-Before we start executing the package, we have to change one more property called FailPackgaeOnFailure of all the tasks in Control Flow region.
+Before we start executing the SSIS checkpoints package, we have to change one more property called FailPackgaeOnFailure of all the tasks in the Control Flow region.
 First, let me select the Data Flow Task and change the property value from False to True.

-As you see, SSIS has created a file with checkpoint information
+As you see, it has created a file with checkpoint information

-Next, let me correct the query in Execute SQL Task
+Next, let me correct the query in the task.

-Let me run the package.
+Let me run the SSIS checkpoints package.
 As you can see from the below screenshot, executed started directly at the Execute SQL Task (Previously stopped position)

 Let me show you the Data Flow region as well.

-Lastly, Please open the SQL server Management Studio to check the result.
+Lastly, Please open the Management Studio to check the result.